rilldata/rill/docs/docs/references/project-files.md

   - _`local_file`_ — a locally available file.

 **`uri`**
- —  the URI of the remote connector you are using for the source _(required for type: http, s3, gcs)_
+ —  the URI of the remote connector you are using for the source _(required for type: http, s3, gcs)_.
+ Additionally Rill also supports glob patterns as part of URI including recursive searches for s3 and gcs.
   - _`s3://your-org/bucket/file.parquet`_ —  the s3 URI of your file
   - _`gs://your-org/bucket/file.parquet`_ —  the gsutil URI of your file
   - _`https://data.example.org/path/to/file.parquet`_ —  the web address of your file